-In Year 8, students will make subject choices for GCSE and are encouraged to read our Year 8 Options Advice for guidance to support their decision-making.
+In Year 7, students also make subject choices for GCSE and are encouraged to read our Year 7 Options Advice for guidance to support their decision-making.

-During Careers and Activities Week in July, they will also have the opportunity to conduct further careers exploration and start to understand which skills are required for specific jobs.
+During Careers and Activities Week in July, students have the opportunity to conduct further careers exploration by visiting an employer and start to understand which skills are required for specific jobs.

 During Careers and Activities week in Year 9, students will take part in a variety of activities to focus on developing their employability skills such as written communication, numeracy skills and team working.
-We all run some optional trips to universities and other enrichment events.
-This is a great way for students to discover the benefits of going to University, the wide range of courses available and what life on a campus is like.
+All Year 9 students take part in a taster day at a local university and a STEM activity which builds problem solving and project working.